-Here’s a quick how-to explainer video template that demonstrates how quick and fun a training video can be.
+Here’s a quick customer service training video template that demonstrates how quick and fun a training video can be.

 Animated music videos

-Give this funky vivid scenes template a watch to see how you can use just scenes and dialogue to say everything you need to say.
+Give this funky celebration template a watch to see how you can use animation, music and a little text to say everything you need to say.

 Educational videos are a cornerstone of promotion campaigns for non-profit organization.
 They’re also effective for any business that needs to educate their consumer base to stimulate interest.
 Since the core purpose of the video is delivering information, the visuals need to be low-key so they don’t distract from your message.